Context-aware Reranking with Utility Maximization for Recommendation: Model Framework

 \subsection{Overall Framework}

-The architecture of our proposed CRUM is shown in Figure \ref{fig:framework}.
+The architecture of our proposed URCC is shown in Figure \ref{fig:framework}.
 First, the position-aware graph embedding is proposed to extract the item-item and item-position interaction information.
 For each request, we construct a fully connected item graph with the initial positions as attribute nodes and use GAT \cite{GAT} to learn item embedding.
 Second, taking counterfactual context and graph embeddings into account, we derive a utility evaluator, which estimates listwise utility under different contexts.
 Position-aware graph embedding and the evaluator are first trained together on click logs before reranker.
 Then, an efficient pairwise reranker is trained under the guidance of the evaluator, with the parameters of GAT and evaluator fixed.
-In the ensuing part, we will elaborate on the details of the three parts.
+At the inference stage, only the reranker is employed to rerank items.
+In the ensuing part, we will elaborate on the details of each component.